couchbase/couchbase-python-client/docs/source/api/async.rst

 ===============

-Different from the key-value interface, the synchronous view API returns a :class:`~couchbase.views.iterator.View` object which is itself an iterator which yields results.
+Different from the key-value interface, the synchronous view API returns a :class:`~couchbase_core.views.iterator.View` object which is itself an iterator which yields results.
 Because this is a synchronous API, the iterator interface must be replaced with a class interface which must be subclassed by a user.

-.. currentmodule:: couchbase.asynchronous.view
+.. currentmodule:: couchbase_core.asynchronous.view

 .. class:: AsyncViewBase